At Cirencester Deer Park School, our goal is for every pupil to be confident, competent and numerically fluent.

-Teaching in Maths is enthusiastic, knowledgeable and focused clearly on developing pupils’ understanding of important concepts.
-Pupils encounter a variety of learning opportunities with an emphasis on developing mathematical independence through rich tasks, mathematical discussion and use of appropriate technology.
-Functional skills activities help prepare students for maths beyond the classroom.
+Teaching in Maths is enthusiastic and focused on developing pupils’ understanding of important concepts, shaping pupils’ mathematical experience to enable them to be independent, creative and curious learners.
+Pupils encounter a variety of learning opportunities with an emphasis on developing mathematical independence through rich tasks, problem solving, mathematical discussion and use of appropriate technology.
+Functional skills activities also help prepare pupils for maths beyond the classroom.

 There are six areas of learning:

 - Ratio, Proportion and Rates of Change

 Our objective is to prepare all of our pupils for adult life by ensuring they are able to:

 - consolidate their numerical and mathematical capability from Key Stage 2 and further extend their understanding of the number system, along with other mathematical concepts

 - become fluent in the fundamentals of mathematics, developing conceptual understanding and the ability to recall and apply knowledge rapidly and accurately

 - reason mathematically by following a line of enquiry, developing an argument, justification or proof using mathematical language

 - solve problems by applying mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps.

 We want every pupil to engage with the power of Maths so that they develop the skills and confidence to achieve and progress throughout their lives.